“Preserving Nina Simone’s Legacy: The Efforts to Save Her Birthplace in North Carolina”

 But her dream of becoming a classical concert performer is shattered at the front door of the Philadelphia Conservatory, a failure that she will attribute all her life to racism.

 His career in the 1960s married the fight for the civil rights of African Americans, sometimes with radical speech, sometimes in song, with “Mississippi Goddam”, a response to the murderous fire of a church in Alabama by members of the Ku Klux Klan (1963), or with the poignant “Why?
-(The king of love is dead)”, which she performed three days after the assassination of Martin Luther King (1968).
+(The king of love is dead)”, which she performed three days following the assassination of Martin Luther King (1968).

 She had eventually left the United States and lived her last years in the south of France, where she died in 2003.

-According to Brent Leggs, Tryon’s house could be open to the public as early as 2024.
+According to Brent Leggs, Tryon’s house might be open to the public as early as 2024.
 “Our country is beginning to understand the need to preserve all of our history, and recognize and celebrate the diversity of our country,” he adds. .

 “An exciting time for historic protection,” he said.